kmikl/open-zt703/Documentation/DMM Mode.md

 ## DMM setting menu
 - **Backlight intensity** : enter the menu, to change the backlight intensity
 - **HOLD/SAVE function** : enter the menu, to change what the long press of the HOLD/SAVE button should do
+- **Auto screen dimming timeout** : set the timeout for the screen dimming, after the timeout, the backlight will be dimmed to 2% (only applies to the DMM mode)
+- **Auto power-off timeout** : set the power-off timeout, after the timeout, the meter switches off without saving the settings (only applies to the DMM mode)
 - **Reset all settings** : resets all settings back to default
 - **Format filesystem** : formats the internal filesystem and creates the default folders